 Here, you can:

-- Choose the Reachability widget you want to use:
+- Choose what you want to appear in the Reachability void:

 Out of the box, the analog clock option is probably our favorite offering for filling the Reachability interface.
 In addition to being something nice to look at, it fills the empty space nicely.
 The bash-like information panel would be our second favorite, followed by the astronaut meme-complemented digital clock for last place.